-What Is Cost of Goods Sold (COGS) and How to Calculate It
+Cost of Goods Sold: What Is It and How To Calculate

-Cost of Goods Sold (COGS) is the cost of a product to a distributor, manufacturer or retailer.
+Cost of Goods Sold (COGS) is the direct cost of a product to a distributor, manufacturer, or retailer.
 Sales revenue minus cost of goods sold is a business’s gross profit.
-Cost of goods sold is considered an expense in accounting and it can be found on a financial report.
-There are two way to calculate COGS, according to Accounting Coach.
+The cost of goods sold is considered an expense in accounting.
+COGS are listed on a financial report.
+There are two ways to calculate COGS.

 In this article, we’ll cover:

-Cost of Goods Sold are also known as “cost of sales” or its acronym “COGS.”
-COGS refers to the cost of goods that are either manufactured or purchased by a business and sold to consumers or other businesses.
-COGS counts as a business expense and affect how much profit a company makes on its products, according to The Balance.
+Cost of Goods Sold is also known as “cost of sales” or its acronym “COGS.”
+COGS refers to the direct costs of goods manufactured or purchased by a business and sold to consumers or other businesses.
+COGS counts as a business expense and affects how much profit a company makes on its products.

-Cost of goods sold is found on a business’s income statement or profit and loss statement.
-They are one of the top financial reports in accounting.
-An income statement reports income for a certain accounting period, such as a year, quarter, or month.
+COGS show up on a business’s income statement or profit and loss statement.
+They are one of the top financial metrics in accounting.
+They’re used to report income for a specific accounting period, such as a year, quarter, or month.
 COGS usually show directly beneath “sales” or “income.”

 COGS and Taxes

-To do this, a business needs to figure out the value of its inventory at the beginning and end of every tax year.
-Its end of year value is subtracted from its beginning of year value to find cost of goods sold.
-The below section deals with calculating cost of goods sold.
+Therefore, a business needs to determine the value of its inventory at the beginning and end of every tax year.
+Its end-of-year value is subtracted from its start-of-year value to find the COGS.
+The below section deals with calculating the COGS.

-What Is Included in Cost of Good Sold?
+What Is Included in Cost of Goods Sold?

-The items that make up costs of goods sold include:
+The items that make up the costs of goods sold include: